The Journey from Hormone Patches to Pellets

 April 12, 2022

-Since the publication of the Women’s Health Initiative (WHI) study results were reported in 2002, many doctors and patients alike […]
+Since the Women’s Health Initiative (WHI) study results were reported in 2002, many doctors and patients have had a strong […]